kaskadi/template-kaskadi-api/README.md

 # Disclaimer

-On first deployment you may encounter an error message related to an error with your stage.
+On first deployment you may encounter an error message related to an issue with your stage.

 **This is normal** and should not alarm you.
 Your API will be properly deployed.